XmacsLabs/mogan/README.md

 # Mogan Editor / [墨干编辑器](README_ZH.md)
-Mogan Editor is a structure editor delivered by the Xmacs Labs.
+Mogan Editor is a structure editor delivered by the [Xmacs Labs](https://github.com/XmacsLabs).

-Mogan Editor is forked from GNU TeXmacs and a libre software.
+Mogan Editor is a **libre software** forked from [GNU TeXmacs](http://www.texmacs.org/tmweb/home/welcome.en.html).

+## Why
-We customize GNU TeXmacs for everyone to enjoy it fluently.
-We develop new features for everyone to learn and create science and technology.
+We customize GNU TeXmacs for everyone to enjoy it fluently and develop new features for everyone to learn and create science and technology.

+## 名
+Darcy:

-Mogan is named after Mount Mogan[^1], a famous attraction in my hometown. 墨干(Mogan) literally means "dried ink".
+> Mogan is named after Mount Mogan[^1], a famous attraction in my hometown. 墨干(Mogan) literally means "dried ink".
 The word is derived from 莫干(Mogan) which is a combination of 莫(Mo) and 干(Gan)[^2].

 ## What is GNU TeXmacs